Puppy Grooming 101: Introducing Brushing And Bathing

 Gathering the Necessary Supplies

 Before bathing your puppy, gather all the necessary supplies to ensure a smooth and efficient process.
-Here are some you'll need:
+Here are some essential items you'll need:

 1. Puppy-friendly shampoo and conditioner